Protein Deficiency Symptoms

 Sleeping Issues

 There is bound to be difficulty in sleeping.
-Difficulty in sleeping is usually triggered by a deficiency in serotonin levels resulting from a lack of specific amino acids.
-When the body breaks down a protein, we know that amino acids would be produced.
+Sleep difficulty is usually triggered by a deficiency in serotonin levels resulting from a lack of specific amino acids.
+When the body breaks down a protein, we know that amino acids are produced.
 If you consume a diet lacking in protein, you will experience sleep-associated issues.

 Headaches

-Headaches are pretty standard, and they could be caused by numerous factors, including a distinct protein deficiency.
-A protein deficiency could trigger headaches either by causing anaemia or activating low blood sugar.
+Headaches are standard, and numerous factors, including a distinct protein deficiency, could cause them.
+A protein deficiency could trigger headaches by causing anaemia or activating low blood sugar.

 General Weakness & Fainting

-General Weakness & Fainting could be the result of protein deficiency.
-This could be the result of low blood sugar or maybe your body's need for breaking down muscle tissue for receiving the nutrients needed by it.
+General weakness and fainting could be the result of protein deficiency.
+This could be the result of low blood sugar or your body's need to break down muscle tissue to receive the nutrients it needs.

 Some Other Symptoms